NORTHEASTERN SCORES FINAL THREE GOALS TO DEFEAT CONNECTICUT, 3-2

-Freshman forward Kendall Coyne scored the game-winner for the Huskies
+Freshman forward Kendall Coyne scores game-winner in third period for Huskies

 Siena Falino and Rachel Llanes brought Northeastern out of an early 2-0 hole, and Kendall Coyne netted the winner as No. 7 Northeastern (18-6-3, 12-3-2 WHEA) came from behind to defeat Connecticut this afternoon at Matthews Arena.